AI Strategy

 An AI team reports 92% accuracy.
 That sounds good.
 But accuracy on what?
 Against which dataset?
 And does that accuracy translate to something the business cares about?
 A model that predicts customer churn is worthless if nobody acts on the predictions.
 A content generation tool that produces clean output is irrelevant if nobody uses it because it doesn’t match the brand voice.

-McKinsey's 2025 survey found that only about 39% of organizations report any enterprise-wide earnings impact from AI, despite 88% saying they use it.
-Many of the organizations in the gap between "using AI" and "seeing impact" have teams actively reporting on technical metrics, sprint progress, and model performance.
+McKinsey’s 2025 survey found that only about 39% of organizations report any enterprise-wide earnings impact from AI, despite 88% saying they use it.
+Many organizations in that gap have teams actively reporting on technical metrics and model performance.
 The activity is real.
 The business impact is not.

 The fix requires discipline more than technology: define the business metric before you start building.
-Not "improve accuracy."
+Not “improve accuracy.”
 Something like: reduce average support ticket resolution time by 20%.
 Increase first-pass yield by 5%.
 Cut proposal generation time from six hours to one.
-If the AI project can't be connected to a metric like this, it's an experiment, not a project.
-There's nothing wrong with experiments, but you should fund them like experiments, not like product development.
+If the AI project can’t be connected to a metric like this, it’s an experiment, not a project — and should be funded accordingly.

 Diagnostic questions: